Consultancy & Casework

 The housing consultancy line is free to all NHAS members and our team of experienced housing specialists are available Monday to Friday, 9am to 6pm.

-All NHAS Consultancy Line cases are kept anonymous and will only be identified by a combination of the Agency reference number and the client’s date of birth/postcode.
+All NHAS Consultancy Line cases are kept anonymous and will only be identified by the case reference number.
 In order to maintain the anonymity of the cases, it is important to ensure that any documents you share with the Consultancy Line have the client’s details removed.

 Housing Debt Advice & Casework